opt-out-tools/model-online-misogyny/CONTRIBUTING.md

 For example, beta users will use a beta or a release candidate, which will have a 0.2beta1 release name and tag on the 0.2.X branch.

-## Non Code Contributions

-Non code contributions are vital to this project.
-A prime example of this is sharing papers and notes.
-We do this via the wiki attached to this project.

-## Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](https://github.com/opt-out-tools/opt-out/blob/master/CODE_OF_CONDUCT.md).
-By participating in this project you agree to abide by its terms.